 1. Set your PC to obtain an IP address automatically.

-2. Connect your PC to the WiFi of the AP.
-The default SSID is printed at the bottom of the AP.
+2. Connect your PC to the WiFi of an EAP.
+The default SSIDs are printed on the EAP.

 3. Make sure that your PC has got the IP address, default gateway, and DNS server from the DHCP server.